egel-lang/aoc-2022/README.md

     would like it to be.
 A rewrite of the interpreter for the 0.2 version should fix that, hopefully.

-  * As a minor point, the pipe `|>` operator, where for example `x |> f |> g` abbreviates `g (f x)`, was added since that allows for a pleasant expression of chained function applications.
+  * As a minor point, the pipe `|>` operator, where for example `x |> f |> g` abbreviates `g (f x)`, was added since that allows for a pleasant, now popular, expression of chained function applications.

-    Since piping values now becommes an important idiom in egel programs, the `do` notation was also added, where `do f |> g` abbreviates `[X -> g (f X)]` was also added to support a consice manner of expressing more complex pipes.
+    Since piping values now becommes an important idiom in egel programs, the `do` notation was also added, where `do f |> g` abbreviates `[X -> g (f X)]`, to support a consice manner of expressing more complex pipes.

 Also, this year's Advent of Code had multiple problematic cases where a solution ran fine on test